 - If you are in a life-threatening situation or cannot keep yourself safe: go to your local A&E and if you cannot get there safely call 999.

-If you are based outside of the UK, and you cannot keep yourself safe, please call your local emergency number.
+If you are based outside of the UK or US, and you cannot keep yourself safe, please call your local emergency number.